rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

-If you read the arguments for the `issues` list field using the "Docs" sidebar in GraphiQL, you can explore which arguments that you can pass to the field.
+If you read the arguments for the `issues` list field using the "Docs" sidebar in GraphiQL, you can explore which arguments you can pass to the field.
 One of these is the `states` argument, which defines whether or not to fetch open or closed issues.
 The previous implementation of the query has shown you how to refine the list field, in case you only want to show open issues.
 You can explore more arguments for the `issues` list field, but also for other list fields, using the documentation from Github's API.

 Now we'll implement another nested list field that could be used for pagination.
 Each issue in a repository can have reactions, essentially emoticons like a smiley or a thumbs up.
 Reactions can be seen as another list of paginated items.
 First, extend the query with the nested list field for reactions: